Frequently Asked Questions Expand All

 Having multiples might increase your risk of postpartum depression.
-If you have intense feelings of sadness, anxiety, or despair that prevent you from being able to do your daily tasks, let your ob-gyn or other member of your health care team know.
+If you have intense feelings of sadness, anxiety, or despair that keep you from being able to do your daily tasks, talk with your ob-gyn or other member of your health care team.

 Yes, but it may take some practice.
 Your milk supply will increase to the right amount.
 You will need to eat healthy foods and drink plenty of liquids.
 Lactation specialists are available at many hospitals and in your community to help you work out any problems you may have.

 Amniocentesis: A procedure in which amniotic fluid and cells are taken from the uterus for testing.
 The procedure uses a needle to withdraw fluid and cells from the sac that holds the fetus.